core2lord/ngrok-docs/docs/platform/pops.md

 # Global Infrastructure
 --------------

-ngrok runs globally distributed tunnel servers around the world to enable fast, low latency traffic to your applications.
+ngrok runs a globally distributed collection of tunnel servers reaching around the world enabling traffic with fast, low latency communications to your applications.

 ### Locations {#locs}

-ngrok runs servers in data centers around the world.
+ngrok servers are deployed in data centers around the world.
 The location of the data center within a given region may change without notice (e.g. the European servers may move from Frankfurt to London).

 | Region Code | Location |
 | --- | --- |